-“Those who wait on the LORD shall renew their strength; they shall soar on wings like eagles, they shall run and not be weary, they shall walk and not faint.”
-Isaiah 40:31
+“Those who wait on the LORD shall renew their strength; they shall mount up on wings like eagles, they shall run and not be weary, they shall walk and not faint.”
+(Isaiah 40:31, NKJV)

 The pursuit of happiness

-We are all too familiar with these situations, when we are waiting for God to intervene while he seems to be busy elsewhere, not even listening to us.
-Our most natural tendency is to work things out ourselves.
+Aren’t we all familiar with these situations: waiting for God to intervene while he seems to be busy elsewhere, not even listening to us.
+Our most natural response is to work things out ourselves.

-We want what we want, the way we want, when we want (i.e. NOW).
+We want what we want, the way we want, when we want (meaning now!).

 So we start planning, taking action, forcing our way through and trying to lay hold of… what actually?